 \subsubsection{Graph Entity Captioning}

-To obtain a Graph-to-Text adapter that effectively bridges the modality gap between the graph entity embeddings and the LLM's semantic space, inspired by the pre-training strategies employed in vision-language models~\cite{dai_instruct_blip_2023, liu_visual_ins_2023}, we introduce a graph entity captioning pretraining mechanism, as shown in Figure~\ref{fig:compass}a.
-This process creates a strong connection between graph-structured data and natural language by generating entity-specific captions that encompass both the entity's intrinsic information and aggregated data from its neighboring nodes, simulating a message-passing process within the graph structure.

-The pre-training stage enables the LLM to interpret graph entity embeddings in a semantic context, leading to a deeper understanding of the relationships and attributes encoded within the KG, which is crucial for subsequent preference modeling.
+To obtain a Graph-to-Text adapter that bridges the modality gap between the graph entity embeddings and the LLM's semantic space, inspired by the pre-training strategies employed in vision-language models~\cite{dai_instruct_blip_2023, liu_visual_ins_2023}, we introduce a graph entity captioning pre-training mechanism, as shown in Figure~\ref{fig:compass}a.
+This process creates a strong connection between graph-structured data and natural language by generating entity-specific captions that combine intrinsic entity information with neighboring node data, simulating message-passing within the graph structure.
+The pre-training stage enables the LLM to interpret graph entity embeddings in a semantic context, facilitating deeper understanding of KG relationships and attributes for preference modeling.

 The caption generation process differentiates between item entities (e.g., movies) and non-item entities (e.g., genres, directors).
 For item entities, we employ a structured template that captures key attributes and relationships.

 This template ensures comprehensive coverage of item attributes while maintaining a consistent structure across different items.
-For non-item entities, we adopt a more flexible approach that emphasizes the entity's role and its connections within the KG~\footnote{Details on caption construction and instruction templates for both item and non-item entities are provided in Appendix~\ref{app:instrution}.}.
+For non-item entities, we adopt a more flexible approach that emphasizes the entity's role and its connections within the KG.

 To format the training data, an input-output pair is constructed for each entity in the knowledge graph.
-The input consists of the adapted entity embedding $\mathbf{h}_{e}^{\tau}$ from Equation~\ref{eq:proj} and a task-specific instruction prompt $I_c$.
-The output is the generated caption $C_e$ for the entity $e$.
+The input consists of the adapted entity embedding $\mathbf{h} _{e}^{\tau}$ from Equation~\ref{eq:proj} and a task-specific instruction prompt $I _{c}$.
+The output is the generated caption $C_{e}$ for the entity $e$.
 This format is represented as follows.

 In this way, the LLM learns to map the graph-structured input to natural language by reconstructing the entity caption, conditioned on the graph entity embeddings and instructions.
 This process is optimized by minimizing the negative log-likelihood (NLL) of the generated captions, as expressed by:

 where $\mathcal{E}$ is the set of all entities in the KG.
 Through the training, the LLM learns to interpret graph entity embeddings in a semantic context, leading to a deeper understanding of the relationships and attributes encoded within the KG.
 This understanding is essential for improving subsequent preference modeling.